Atlantic City in Atlantic County, New Jersey — The American Northeast (Mid-Atlantic)

 Erected 2009 by City of Atlantic City, New Jersey.

 Location.
 39° 21.639′ N, 74° 25.931′ W. Marker is in Atlantic City, New Jersey, in Atlantic County.
-Marker is at the intersection of Atlantic Avenue and No. Martin Luther King, Jr. Blvd, on the right when traveling west on Atlantic Avenue.
+It is at the intersection of Atlantic Avenue and No. Martin Luther King, Jr. Blvd, on the right when traveling west on Atlantic Avenue.
 Touch for map.
 Marker is at or near this postal address: 1700 Atlantic Avenue, Atlantic City NJ 08401, United States of America.
 Touch for directions.

 Also see . . .
 James L. Usry.
 (Submitted on October 19, 2010, by Richard E. Miller of Oxon Hill, Maryland.)

+Additional keywords.
 New York "Rens" basketball; WWII Veteran; 92nd Infantry Division; Republican Party.